reflex-frp/reflex-platform/docs/project-editor.md

 ### Flycheck's performance

 Flycheck can cause sluggishness.
-If this is the case [disable it by default](https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Bcheckers/syntax-checking#disabling-by-default) and enable when needed.
+In this guide we leave it [disabled by default](https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Bcheckers/syntax-checking#disabling-by-default) but you may enable it only when needed (`SPC t s`) or permanently.